fiatrete/OpenDAN-Personal-AI-OS/doc/QuickStart.md

 You've successfully installed and configured OpenDAN, and verified that it's working properly.
 Now, let's quickly return to the familiar graphical interface, back to the mobile internet world!
 We'll be registering a Telegram account for Jarvis.
 Through Telegram, you can communicate with Jarvis in a way that feels familiar.
-In the opendan's aios_shell, type:
+In the OpenDAN's aios_shell, type:
 ```
 /connect Jarvis
 ```